The definability of the extender sequence $\mathbb{E}$ from $\mathbb{E}{\upharpoonright}\aleph_1$ in $L[\mathbb{E}]$: Direct condensation stack in

 In this section we prove the following theorem, using a variant of the inductive condensation stack: \begin{tm} Let $M$ be a $(0,\om_1+1)$-iterable premouse satisfying $\PS$.
 Let $\theta<\OR^M$ be a regular cardinal of $M$ and $\PP\in M|\theta$ be a poset.
 Let $G$ be $(M,\PP)$-generic.
 Then $\es^M$ is definable over $M[G]$ from the parameter $M|\theta$. \end{tm} \begin{proof} Work in $M[G]$.
-It suffices to give a definition of $M|(\eta^+)^M$ from the parameter $M|\theta$, uniformly in $M$-regular cardinals $\eta\geq\theta$.
+It suffices to give a definition of $M|\eta^{+M}$ from the parameter $M|\theta$, uniformly in $M$-regular cardinals $\eta\geq\theta$.
 Note that the Jensen stack over $M|\eta$ is exactly $M|\eta^+$, and this structure satisfies standard condensation facts.
+(But if $\eta>\theta$, we don't have the parameter $M|\eta$ available to refer to.)

 Say that a premouse $P$ is \emph{excellent} iff $M|\theta\ins P$, $\OR^P=\eta$, the Jensen stack $P^+$ over $P$ has height $\eta^+$, $P^+$ satisfies standard condensation facts, and there is $\QQ\in P|\theta$ and a $(P,\QQ)$-generic filter $h$ such that $P^+[h]$ has universe $\her_{\eta^+}$.